-Investigation sheds doubt on a 'shaken-baby' murder convictionDecember 14th, 2012 in Health /
+Investigation sheds doubt on a 'shaken-baby' murder convictionDecember 14, 2012 by Wendy Leopold in Medicine & Health / Health

 (Medical Xpress)—Based on developments in science and interviews with numerous medical experts, an in-depth investigation by Northwestern University's Medill Innocence Project raises significant questions about the murder conviction of a Chicago-area licensed day care provider in the death of a young child nearly two decades ago.